Charging Electric Vehicles in Public

 Fleets around the country are adopting EVs for light-, medium-, and heavy-duty vehicle applications.
 Transit agencies, municipalities, and commercial fleets are also poised to make a significant transition to EVs.
 To prepare for and support this transition, several utilities have published fleet electrification guidance, such as Pacific Gas and Electric’s Take Charge: A Guidebook to Fleet Electrification and Infrastructure.

-Zoning, Codes, and Parking Ordinances
+Building Codes, Parking Ordinances, and Zoning Ordinances